octiwhale/Voltify/README.md

 Convert the battery voltage on your e-bike to a percentage.

+## 🔗 Try it Out
+A demo of the project is hosted on GitHub Pages and can be found [here](https://octiwhale.github.io/Voltify/).

 ## 🎯 Features

 - **Battery Type Selection**: Choose from a variety of battery types (36v, 48v, 52v, 60v, 72v).